Orckestra/orc-shared/docs/components.md

   - `disabled`: A boolean the disable or enable the option
   - `action`: A method to call when the option is clicked
 - `label`: The button label
+- `name`: A name used to identify the element

 Renders a button with an integrated menu.
 The menu will be positioned below the button.
 The options are displayed in the order they are defined in the `options` array.
 The options are divided using the `Divider` component using the `light` and `middle` variant.